MicrosoftDocs/powerbi-docs/powerbi-docs/designer/service-security-apply-data-sensitivity-labels.md

 Applying or changing a sensitivity label on a dataflow follows the same process as described for datasets.

 ## Removing sensitivity labels
-To remove a sensitivity label from a report, dashboard, dataset, or dataflow, follow the [same procedure you use to apply a label](#applying-sensitivity-labels), but choose **(None)** when prompted to classify the sensitivity of the data.
+To remove a sensitivity label from a report, dashboard, dataset, or dataflow, follow the [same procedure used for applying labels](#applying-sensitivity-labels), but choose **(None)** when prompted to classify the sensitivity of the data.

 ## Data protection in exported files